Sounder commuter rail: Future plans

 The ST2 ballot measure, approved by voters in 2008, included funding for additional parking garages at four S Line stations that would open in the 2020s.
 The project was originally set to add 2,000 parking stalls to the existing inventory of 3,741 stalls along the line, which regularly filled on weekdays prior to the COVID-19 pandemic.
 By 2023, the cost of the garages increased to $359 million—an average of $200,000 per stall—despite cuts to the scope.
 The first new garage, at Puyallup station with 510 stalls, opened in 2023; it is scheduled to be followed by the remaining three garages by 2027.
 Two S Line stations, Lakewood and South Tacoma, will instead have improvements to pedestrian and cycling infrastructure funded under the same program.

 Several potential long-term improvements to the S Line were included in the Sound Transit 3 ballot measure, which was passed by voters in 2016 and allocated $1.2 billion for the corridor.
 Among the proposals are additional trips, including mid-day and regular weekend service, that would require negotiations with BNSF.
 Plans to extend the existing station platforms to accommodate ten-car trains, a capacity increase of 40 percent from the seven-car maximum, were originally scheduled to be completed by 2028.
 The platform extensions were delayed to 2036 after a realignment of project schedules in 2021 due to a funding shortfall caused by the COVID-19 pandemic.
 The additional trips were delayed to 2046 under the same realignment plan.
 A new maintenance base at the Century Yard in Lakewood is planned to be completed in 2034.

+In 2026, Sound Transit proposed ending service on the N Line by 2033 to address a funding gap in the Sound Transit 3 plan, which would instead extend Link light rail service to Everett.
+The plan was approved in May 2026.

 DuPont extension

 Sound Transit 3 also funded a 7.8 mi extension of the S Line from Lakewood to new stations at Tillicum and DuPont.
-The extension would the existing Point Defiance Bypass constructed by Sound Transit, with a second track added in some sections, and generally follow the Interstate 5 corridor near Joint Base Lewis–McChord.
+The extension would use the existing Point Defiance Bypass constructed by Sound Transit, with a second track added in some sections, and generally follow the Interstate 5 corridor near Joint Base Lewis–McChord.
 Both stations would include park-and-ride lots, while the terminus at DuPont station would be adjacent to an existing transit center that was opened in 2003.
 The extension was originally scheduled to open in 2036, but was delayed to 2045 during the 2021 project realignment process.
 As of 2024, the project has an estimated cost of $480 million.